Forças Populares 25 de Abril: The emergence of the political party Força de Unidade Popular (FUP)

+The FP-25 organisation

 Ideology

 The FP-25 brought together the most radical sectors of the Portuguese radical left, who were growing discontent with the development of bourgeois democracy and capitalism in post-Carnation Revolution Portugal.
 In the organization's "Manifesto ao Povo Trabalhador" or "Manifesto to the Workers" released in April 1980, the organization outlined its opposition to amendments to the Portuguese Constitution of 1976, specifically the abandonment of socialism, the abandonment of agrarian land reforms or the perceived lack of expression of the will of the people.

 Opposing the political realities of the time, the FP-25 proposed a model of popular democracy, based on popular assemblies: the so-called basismo ("basism") or conselhismo ("councelism"), similar to the Libyan or Cuban revolutions.
 It also defended the non-alignment with either side of the Cold War as a necessary condition to the implementation of socialism in Portugal.

 The nature of the armed actions and terrorist attacks showed a preoccupation with different causes: political, economic, solidarity with other terrorist groups and support of FP-25 militants that had been arrested.
-The group unsuccessfully tried to intimidate the population, provoke a general revolt and raise a popular army.

-History

-Founded in 1980, in the midst of a period of democratic consolidation that followed the turbulent years after 25 April 1974, the Forças Populares 25 de Abril brought together the most radical sectors of the revolutionary left, which were opposed to the establishment of a party base, parliamentary representative system, the restoration of the capitalist economic and social system.
-The document shared at the organization initial announcement "Manifesto ao Povo Trabalhador", mentioned serious deviations from the 1976 Constitution, namely the abandonment of socialism, the abandonment of the land ownership nationalization ("Reforma Agrária") and the loss of the people's decision-making process.
+Their selected violence was more targeted than the previous generalised violence from the extreme right.

+Funding and external ties

 In the financial sphere, the main source of financing were bank robberies, as well as companies and vehicles for transporting valuables, which they called "expropriation" or "recoveries of funds".
 Gradually there was political and media isolation, the FP-25 quickly created, among public opinion, the image of an organization committed to the practice of common delinquency trying to intimidate the population and conditioning political decisions, seeking to provoke an insurrection with the support of a militia or a people's army.
+The theft, in 1984, of 108,000,000 escudos (approximately €500,000, a clearly large amount at the time) of a van transporting valuable from the Bank of Portugal, right in the center of Lisbon.
+Nevertheless, several assaults happen, usually at the end of the month, in order to allow to collect money from salaries.

+The FP-25 also tried to collaborate with other militant groups, namely the IRA and the ETA, the latter confirming that there was an exchange of weapons and technical know-how.
+In 1981, FP-25 received from ETA, Gama 2 explosives and two dozen FireBird pistols in exchange for G3 machine guns.
+Additionally, ETA came to harbor in the Basque Country, two FP-25 terrorists who needed to retreat.
+Some governments (especially Mozambique) also did grant some support, for instance giving sanctuary to militants escaping the Portuguese authorities.

+Activities

+Lethal violence use was discussed within FP-25 members, with long debates, namely whether if it was morally acceptable or politically effective in face of the unfair conditions of the daily life.
+There was 6-7 planned deaths, 6-7 accidental deaths, and 6 deaths of their own militants.